rubymotion-community/sugarcube/README.md

 --------

 `NSDate` objects are converted to `Time` objects automatically by rubymotion.
 That's the good news.
 The bad news?
-That still doesn't help a lot with some of the everyday date&time crap we have to deal with.
+That still doesn't help a lot with some of the everyday date & time crap we have to deal with.
 (I hate dates, especially recurring events)
+##### NSDate

 1. Adds the following methods to get date and time components: `date_array, time_array, datetime_array`.
    These methods return arrays.
 Comparing dates, times, or both become simple `date1.date_array == date2.date_array`.
 2. While I would love to support `date + 1.month` and have that support "smart" calendar math (e.g. "2/13/2013" + 1.month => "3/13/2013"), I can't fudge with
    the return value of `1.month` (=> `Fixnum`), and I won't make the terrible assumption that "30 days of seconds is *about* one month".
-So instead, a new method that accepts date components as options is introduced.  `date.delta(month:1)`
+So instead, a new method that accepts date components as options is introduced:  `date.delta(month:1)`
-3. Something that is often done is checking whether two dates are the same, ignoring the time components.  `start_of_day` and `end_of_day` methods help you here.
-They are akin to `floor` and `ceil`, if you consider the time to be the "floating" component, and the date to be the nearest "integer".
+3. Checking whether two dates are the same, ignoring the time components, is often required
+`start_of_day` and `end_of_day` methods help
+   you here.
+They are akin to `floor` and `ceil`; if you consider the time to be the "floating" component, and the date to be the nearest "integer".
 4. Formatting is made easier with `NSDate#string_with_style(NSDateStyleConstant or Symbol)` and `NSDate#string_with_format(format_string)`.
 See
    <http://www.unicode.org/reports/tr35/tr35-25.html#Date_Format_Patterns> for
    the formatters, they take getting used to, coming from `strftime`, but they are much more powerful and locale-aware.
-5. Misc other helpers.
+5. Miscellaneous other helpers.
 I'll go over these first.

 ###### Helpers